-Watch: Citrus Heights Police release video of people running red lights to make you think twice
+WATCH: Citrus Heights Police release video of people running red lights to make you think twice

 CITRUS HEIGHTS, Calif. — Have you ever run a red light?
 You are not supposed to.
 It's against the law but many people continue to run the red and put people in danger.

-To show the dangers of running red lights, the Citrus Heights Police Department released a video montage of crashes and near-crashes caused by drivers running red lights.
+To show the dangers of running red lights, the Citrus Heights Police Department released a video montage of crashes and near-crashes caused by drivers not stopping.

 "It's extremely dangerous to run a red light at any time," said Lt.
 Kris Frey with the Citrus Heights Police.

-"We decided red light violations were something that we wanted to get message out there to our citizens and the goal there was to create conversation on our social media post to get people aware of the dangers of running red lights," Lt.
-Frey said.
+"We decided red light violations were something that we wanted to get message out there to our citizens," Frey explained, "and the goal there was to create conversation on our social media post to get people aware of the dangers of running red lights."

-ABC10 asked people on Facebook, have you ever had a close call because of a red light runner?
+ABC10 asked people on Facebook, if they ever had a close call because of a red light runner?

 Sean Richardson said, "I always look both ways just in case.
 As a motorcycle rider , you become a very defensive driver, at least I did."